Still trying to figure out what to sell online? Let me show you, step-by-step.

 Watches will always be a good niche.
 It steadily grows in sales (8%) and search volume each year.
 Watch lovers typically own multiple ones.

 Jay-Z reportedly owns hundreds of them.
-A former ecommerce client of mine had a dozen.
+A former ecommerce store of mine had a dozen.

 The trick is to find an area within this niche that is untapped and give them something new to add to their collection.

 Minimalist watches is a trending product worth looking at.
 Minimalism, in general, is picking up steam.

 I don’t have to tell you, but the pet industry is massive. $70B.
 Some people love their pets more than their kids.